 [Amended 8-8-1983 by Ord.
 No. 863, approved 8-8-1983]

 The Council finds that there are 2,841 minors, the 1970 census figure for persons under 18 years of age, residing in Middletown.
 There are fewer than 200 minors for each school grade.
 Middletown has three elementary schools, one in each of its three wards, one junior high school for Grades 7 and 8 in the central Second Ward, and one area high school in Lower Swatara Township which adjoins Middletown on the west and north.
 The comparatively few minors who reside in the Village of Pineford include 32 in high school and (attending the following schools nearby in the same Second Ward) 25 in junior high and 112 in elementary school.

 The Council further finds that the Middletown population (1970 census) is 9,080.
-There are 3,059 households (averaging 2.96 persons per household) and as many heads of households.
+There are 3,059 households (averaging two and 2.96 persons per household) and as many heads of households.
 In 2,069 households there are husband and wife.
 Of the 2,841 minors, 2,686 are classified in the 1970 census as "own child" of the head of the household in which they reside.
 Middletown is a stable family community.
 Parental responsibility for the whereabouts of children is the norm; legal sanctions to enforce such responsibility have had a demonstrated effectiveness over the years; as parental control increases, the likelihood of juvenile delinquency decreases; and there is a continuing need for the nocturnal curfew for minors, which has achieved and will continue to achieve, under local conditions, the purposes hereinbefore stated.

 For the purposes of the Curfew Ordinance, the following terms, phrases, words and their derivations shall have the meanings given herein:

 - The Borough of Middletown, Dauphin County, Pennsylvania, with administrative offices at 60 West Emaus Street, Middletown, Pennsylvania 17057.